Indiana Jones and the Great Circle: Gameplay

 The character of Indiana Jones himself served as a guide for gameplay design, as developers wanted to ensure that every action he takes feels in character.
 According to creative director Axel Torvenius, Indiana is not a gunslinger and instead a "teacher and a somewhat clumsy archeologist".
 As a result, the team deprioritized the use of guns in combat and positioned them as a last resort.
 Though many guns are available, Indiana is easily killed during gunfights, and using firearms will attract the attention of other enemies in the area.
 The game was designed to be generous, as developers considered Indiana Jones a lucky character.
 Therefore, the team populated it with abundant pick-ups and ensured he could quickly escape combat, so the player never feels compelled to fire a gun.
 As the team was used to making run and gun games using heavy weaponry in the Wolfenstein series, it took the team a lot of time to readjust for a slower-paced gameplay.
 Describing Indiana as an "unlikely" hero, the team wanted the melee combat system to be "semi-chaotic", in which Indiana must rely on his wits and improvise using what he can find.
 As a result, the game has a lot of environmental objects, including guns, that the player can pick up and use as a melee weapons.
 Designing the whip, especially its game physics and simulation, was also difficult for MachineGames, especially as level designers felt it necessary to create scenarios in the game where the whip is consistently implemented.
 The team consulted with a Swedish bullwhip champion to record visual and audio references.

 Andersson described The Great Circle as an "adventure-first" video game.
 Early in development, the team created a pie chart denoting the proportion of the game devoted to six pillars: Hand-to-Hand, Platforming, Exploration & Puzzles, Infiltration, Set-Pieces, and Shooting.
 The team took an extensive amount of time balancing different facets of gameplay, and attempted to juxtapose setpieces with slower moments in which Indiana is simply exploring the environment and unraveling its mysteries.
 Adventure games by LucasArts, such as Indiana Jones and the Fate of Atlantis (1992), served as sources of inspiration for the team.
 Puzzles in the game were designed to be complicated and varied.
 However, the team feared players may visit YouTube to look for solutions while playing the game, breaking their immersion.
-Therefore, they implemented a hint system in which Indiana will provide additional clues whenever the player take a picture of the puzzles.
+Therefore, they implemented a hint system in which Indiana will provide additional clues whenever the player takes a picture of a puzzle.
 To make the game more accessible and support players who are uninterested in solving puzzles, the game allows players to separately lower the difficulty of adventure aspect of the game.